 Dinah became a major character in Green Arrow comics as his constant companion and Girl Friday, and also a major member of the classic Satellite Era Justice League.
 Eventually she became the original star of Birds of Prey, where she was firmly established as one of DC's most badass characters.

 Our Black Canary's Story

 The character's original golden age concept couldn't have been much simpler.
 A woman looks to fight crime and isn't allowed into the police academy, so she takes it into her own hands.
-The idea that Dinah's daughter had taken over the role of Black Canary was created retroactively, but it nontheless gives her a fantastic foundation as a very human, relateable character.
+The idea that Dinah's daughter had taken over the role of Black Canary was created retroactively, but it nonetheless gives her a fantastic foundation as a very human, relatable character.

-The fact is, Green Arrow writers have done a pretty good job over the years, intentionally or not, of depicting a decidely bad relationship.
+The fact is, Green Arrow writers have done a pretty good job over the years, intentionally or not, of depicting a decidedly bad relationship.
 At it's best, these two were a pretty solid depiction of a loving open partnership.
-To quote Dinah as written by Denny O'Neil; they gave each other "Companionship... privacy... support... independence... comittment... freedom."
-That by itself would be very cool, but various writers have managed to take that very wholesome and sex-positive notion and twist it by having Ollie violate Dinah's trust with such alarming regularity that whether they meant to or not it's one of his defining characteristics.
+To quote Dinah as written by Denny O'Neil; they gave each other "Companionship... privacy... support... independence... commitment... freedom."
+That by itself would be very cool, but various writers have managed to take that very wholesome and sex-positive notion and twist it by having Ollie violate Dinah's trust with such alarming regularity that (whether they meant to or not) it's one of his defining characteristics.

 Meanwhile, some of Dinah's best stories happen when she's not exclusive to or married to Ollie.
 She's a gloriously independent character and the idea that she can feel free to date who she wants just works so much better without the spectre of Ollie lingering over her.
 She's a better character than he is, and the focus should be on her.